The Boston Brewery Rankings

 Idle Hands in Malden has a lot of really good beer, a comfortable tap room, and a quiet outdoor patio that’s a pretty good place to hang out despite being built in a parking lot.
 But it doesn’t have much going on.
 You’re not really going to find live music or trivia nights here, and they only even have food trucks a couple of nights a week at most.
 If you just want a chill place with some beer, this is your spot, but head somewhere else if you want more of a party.

 We’re nearing the point where the post-industrial hinterlands of Everett should maybe be renamed The Brewery District, so that’s great if you tend to get thirsty after foraging for scrap metal.
 BearMoose is the latest addition, a good-sized brewery in a place that looks like it turns into a ball bearing factory overnight.
-You’ll find darts, cornhole, Jenga, and all the other games adults love to play in various stages of arrested development, plus an events calendar filled with live music and painting nights.
+You’ll find darts, cornhole, Jenga, and all the other games adults love to play in various stages of arrested development.
 The tap selection is still on the small side, with nothing we’re ready to call outstanding, though the smoked porter is definitely an interesting beer worth checking out.

 We love Night Shift beer and will drink it just about anywhere, but the Lovejoy Wharf brewery is frustrating.
 It’s very crowded, it’s set up like a restaurant with table service instead of a traditional tap room, and the bar food is exceedingly mediocre.
 This is a great place to come if you just want to drink a few good beers before going to a game or a concert at the Garden (because, again, the beer is excellent) but we can’t really recommend it for many other purposes.